droonga/droonga.org/reference/1.1.1/command-line-tools/droonga-request/index.md

 ### Communication with the Droonga cluster in HTTP

-This command can communicate not only with Droonga Engine nodes but with HTTP protocol adapters.
+This command can communicate not only with Droonga Engine nodes but with HTTP protocol adapters, like:
-You just have to give the option `--protocol=http`, like:

 ~~~
 (on 192.168.100.10)